 Recovery is also about how to deal with a variety of emotions that someone may have been suppressing for years due to their addiction.
 You learn to navigate to challenging times, which is very similar when dealing with anxiety.

-To help dealing with anxiety, here are some tools to ground yourself
+To help to deal with anxiety, here are some tools to ground yourself

 Talk with your doctor